 Welcome to the website for the State of the States in Developmental Disabilities Project, administered by the University of Colorado, and funded in part by the Administration on Intellectual and Developmental Disabilities.

-Longitudinal data for fiscal years 1977-2011 are available on the State Profiles page.
-The new State Profiles each present six pages of data on I/DD spending, revenue and other program trends in each state and DC.
+Longitudinal data for fiscal years 1977-2013 are now available on the State Profiles page.
+The State Profiles present six pages of data on I/DD spending, revenue and other program trends in each state and DC.

-Customized, state-by-state comparative data, also recently updated through 2011, are available on Create a Chart.
+Customized, state-by-state comparative data through 2011 (to be updated soon through fiscal year 2013), are available on Create a Chart.

 The State of the States project has produced over 190 publications.
 A list of selected project publications is available on this web site.
-The project's research findings have also been disseminated through an extensive program of more that 475 presentations delivered in 45 states and seven foreign countries.
+The project's research findings have also been disseminated through an extensive program of more that 475 presentations delivered in 45 states and seven foreign countries, recent examples from China and Alberta, Canada.